custom

 In her PNQIN role, Kali is primarily responsible for managing projects under the Massachusetts Alliance for Innovation on Maternal Health (AIM) Initiative, which implements statewide patient safety bundles to reduce severe maternal morbidity and mortality.
 She is passionate about using education, public health frameworks, and quality improvement to help people grow their families safely, joyfully, and equitably.

 Kali loves spending time with her family and friends outdoors, whether it be hiking in the woods or reading on the beach.
-When the weather keeps her inside, she is happy to spend the day watching The Lord of the Rings trilogy with her partner Joey and their two dogs, Aoife and Penny.
+When the weather keeps her inside, she is happy to spend the day watching The Lord of the Rings trilogy with her husband Joey and their two dogs, Aoife and Penny.

 PNQIN Project Leads